Oussema3/simple_shell/README.md

-# Welcome to the gates of Shell
+# ⚡Welcome to the gates of Shell⚡

 # The Simple Shell
 "The end of trimester project"